Taut foliations of 3-manifolds with Heegaard genus two: Extend laminations to foliations

 First consider $E=M\setminus\Int(N(\mathfrak{B}))$.
 Similar to the proof of Lemma~\ref{Lnodisk}, the boundary of $E$ has 3 parts: \begin{enumerate} \item the components of $\partial_hN(\mathfrak{B})$ with induced normal direction pointing out of $E$, which we denote by $R_+$; \item the components of $\partial_hN(\mathfrak{B})$ with induced normal direction pointing into $E$, which we denote by $R_-$; \item the annuli in $\partial_vN(\mathfrak{B})$. \end{enumerate} We may view $s_1,\dots, s_p$ as properly embedded disks in $E=M\setminus\Int(N(\mathfrak{B}))$.
 Let $C$ be the union of $R_+$, $R_-$ and the disks $s_1,\dots, s_p$.
 As in the proof of Lemma~\ref{Lnodisk}, deform $C$ into a transversely oriented branched surface.

 Next we split the branched surface $C$ by sliding the disks $s_1,\dots, s_p$ while leaving $R_+$ and $R_-$ invariant.
 The splitting instruction is basically the same as the proof of Lemma~\ref{Llam} except that branch sectors in $R_+$ and $R_-$ do not have any associated group elements in $\pi_1(\widehat{E})$.
 Consider the splittings in Figure~\ref{FsplitE}, where $a$, $b$, $c$ and $d$ denote the loops and elements in $\pi_1(\widehat{E})$ associated with the corresponding branch sectors of $C$.
 Near $R_+$, we perform the splitting as illustrated in Figure~\ref{FsplitE}(a) if $c>_E a$.
 Near $R_-$, we perform the splitting as in Figure~\ref{FsplitE}(b) if $d^{-1}>_E b^{-1}$ (compare with Figure~\ref{Fsplit2}).
 So there is no real difference in our splitting instruction.
+If $c=a$ at $R_+$ (or $d^{-1}=b^{-1}$ at $R_-$), we perform a splitting as illustrated in the middle picture of Figure~\ref{Fsplit1}.
 Recall that $\gamma_1,\dots,\gamma_p$ are positive elements in $\pi_1(\widehat{E})$.
 As explained in the proof of Lemma~\ref{Llam}, following the splitting instruction, any new branch sector created by the splitting is associated with a positive element in $\pi_1(\widehat{E})$.
+Similarly, if $c=a$ or $d^{-1}=b^{-1}$, the splitting changes the complement of the branched surface, but it does not affect the analysis.

 Let $A_i$ be the component of $\partial_vN(\mathfrak{B})$ that bounds the disk of contact $D_i$.
 The core curve of $A_i$ represents the trivial element of $\pi_1(\widehat{E})$.
 We first split the branched surface $C$ at $A_i$.
 Since each branch sector that is not in $R_\pm$ is associated with a positive element in $\pi_1(\widehat{E})$, similar to the discussion about twisted disks of contact in the proof of Lemma~\ref{Llam}, after some splittings, $C|_{A_i}$ becomes a collection of circles.
 Now we add the 2-handle $N(D_i)$ to $E$ along $A_i$ and cap off each circle in $C|_{A_i}$ using a disk in $N(D_i)$.
 After performing this operation for all the annuli $A_1,\dots, A_q$ that bound disks of contact, we obtained a branched surface $\widehat{C}$ in $\widehat{E}$.